asynkron/Asynkron.Profiler/README.md

 dotnet tool install -g asynkron-profiler --prerelease
 ```

-A lightweight CLI for CPU, memory allocation, lock contention, and heap profiling of any .NET command using `dotnet-trace` and `dotnet-gcdump`.
+A lightweight CLI for CPU, memory allocation, exception, lock contention, and heap profiling of any .NET command using `dotnet-trace` and `dotnet-gcdump`.

 This is a profiler frontend/CLI UI built for humans and automation (including AI agents).
 It outputs plain‑text, structured summaries so the same insights you’d inspect in GUI tools like dotMemory or dotTrace are available to scripts and agent workflows.